Skip to content

 Legal acts and other agreements

-The Children's Act (Barnets Lov) is also expected to come into force per 01.01.2024, which will mean that the municipalities must report social substance abuse treatment for children and young people under the age of 18 according to a new paragraph (§ 33), contrary to today, where all social substance abuse treatments must be reported according to § 101.
+The Children's Act (Barnets Lov) is came into force by Jan 1, 2024, which means that the municipalities must report social substance abuse treatment for children and young people under the age of 18 according to a new paragraph (§ 33).
+Before all social substance abuse treatments must be reported according to § 101.

 Cost and burden